Definition: Defining the Meaning of 2014 Paralympics

 - XI Paralympic Winter Games - Friday, 7 March - Sunday, 16 March 2014

-Even before Russia hosts its first ever Olympic and Paralympic Winter Games, the Sochi 2014 is helping to open up the country's culture, etiquette and business practices.
+Even before Russia hosts its first ever Olympic and Paralympic Winter Games, Sochi 2014 helped to open up the country's culture, etiquette and business practices.

 More than 150 IOC specialists and international experts specializing in inter-cultural collaboration met at the Olympic Museum in Lausanne, Switzerland, where the International Olympic Committee (IOC) staged a special seminar on the history and culture of the nation hosting the 2014 Olympic and Paralympic Winter Games.